Jürgen Hinzpeter: Career

 Hinzpeter was eager to become a doctor during his school days, but joined the Hamburg branch of ARD, Germany's regional public-service broadcaster, as the TV station cameraman in 1963, changing his career path to journalism.
 In early 1967, he was assigned to Hong Kong, where the ARD had its only branch in East Asia.
 Covering the Vietnam War, he was injured in Saigon in the spring of 1967.
 After that, he transferred to the Tokyo branch of the ARD and worked as a correspondent there for nearly 17 years from 1973 to 1989.

-Hinzpeter visited Korea several times as the ARD's Japanese correspondent.
-He recorded a large number of public security incidents under the Park Jung-hee regime and did interviews with Kim Young-sam, who was under house arrest just before the 18 May Democratic Uprising.
+Hinzpeter visited South Korea several times as the ARD's Japanese correspondent.
+He recorded a large number of public security incidents under the Park Chung Hee regime and did interviews with Kim Young-sam, who was under house arrest just before the 18 May Democratic Uprising.

 On 19 May 1980, when the Democratic Uprising was in progress, Paul Schneiss, Pastor of the East Asia Germany Mission, arranged for Hinzpeter to go to Gwangju from Japan.
-On the early morning of 20 May he covertly entered Gwangju.
-Hinzpeter filmed the Kwangju massacre, where young people were beaten with billy clubs and trampled underfoot, and the bodies of other young people were seen in the provincial government building, on ten rolls of film.
-Smuggling out his film, Hinzpeter hid it in a big metal can of biscuits decorated to look like a wedding gift.
+In the early morning hours of 20 May he covertly entered Gwangju.
+Hinzpeter filmed the Gwangju massacre, where young people were beaten and trampled, and the bodies of other young people were seen in the provincial government building, on ten rolls of film.
+Smuggling out his film, Hinzpeter hid the five most important rolls of film on his person, and the other five in a metal biscuit tin decorated to look like a wedding gift.
 He flew to Tokyo and sent the film to Germany.
 Hinzpeter returned to Gwangju on 23 May to photograph the liberation of Gwangju, when martial law was withdrawn and the citizens' local self-government was formed.
 He was emotionally shaken by the brutal events he witnessed.

 Hinzpeter's film was immediately shared with many countries through the ARD, and it was incorporated in and broadcast as a documentary titled Korea standing at a crossroads in September of that year.
 The documentary was secretly screened in the Fifth Republic of Korea, where the media was being tightly controlled at the time.
 Most of the video materials related to the Gwangju Democratization Movement known today were collected by Hinzpeter.
 Covering protests at Gwanghwamun intersection in November 1986, the end of the republic, Hinzpeter was beaten by plainclothes officers and received a neck spine injury.
 After retiring from journalism in 1995, he settled in Ratzeburg, Germany.

 The video taken by Hinzpeter at Gwangju was released in an episode of KBS 1TV's Sunday Special in 2003 entitled "May 1980 - Blue Eyed Witnesses" (Korean: 80년 5월 - 푸른 눈의 목격자).
 The 2017 film A Taxi Driver centers on Kim Man-seob, a dramatization of the taxi driver who helped Hinzpeter during the uprising.